 Dr Andrew Bengry, Bath Spa University, co-developer of the NERUPI Framework, sits on the board permanently as Academic Adviser.

-The board is chaired by Professor Jacqueline Stevenson MBE, University of Leeds
+The board is chaired by Professor Nicola Ingram, University College Cork

 and also includes:

 Annette Hayton, Senior Research Fellow and NERUPI Convenor, University of Bath

 The NERUPI Steering Group consists of representatives from participating organisations.